dtr-org/unit-e/CONTRIBUTING.md

 ---------------

 If you find bugs or any other issues in unit-e, please submit them as [issues on GitHub](https://github.com/dtr-org/unit-e/issues).
 There is some more information in the [developer notes](https://github.com/dtr-org/unit-e/blob/master/doc/developer-notes.md#github-issues).

-If you would like to report security issues you can also send them to security@dtr.org.
+Contact security@dtr.org to report security vulnerabilities or discuss sensitive security related matters.

 Release Policy